[Philip Davies in the Chair]

 I will first outline the system and some of the issues and then come on to all the important questions raised by colleagues from across the House.
 The UK was one of the first countries in the world to recognise the benefit of compulsory motor insurance, back in 1930.
 Our long-standing approach has been that it is an individual’s use of a vehicle that has to be insured.
 The current system of insuring individual drivers, rather than vehicles, does not, as has been noted, prevent named drivers from being added to an insurance policy for shorter or longer periods, which can be a cost-effective way for friends or relatives who share a car to be included on a single policy.
 For a typical family of four sharing a car, the saving with a named-driver policy rather than each family member having their own policy has been estimated to be more than £1,000.
 There are also new insurance products coming on to the market that facilitate short-term cover, including insurance by the hour and car-sharing arrangements, without the need to change insurance law.
 Such products make it easy to arrange cover for someone else using your car.
 One new car insurance app quotes an average of £10.90 for an hour’s coverage, which can be set up at very short notice, and I am sure we can expect further developments of such pay-as-you-drive solutions in the coming years.

 It is important to note, as colleagues have, that it is not at all clear that changing the system would reduce the cost of insurance.
 In fact, there is every reason to think it could raise it.
 The complexity involved in changing the system would have significant cost implications, yet would not necessarily produce tangible benefits for the consumer.
 Some countries opt for a car-based rather than a driver-based system because they have no-fault legal regimes, under which each insurer compensates their own policyholder.
-So it is a question not just of how people purchase insurance but of the wider civil law principle of liability, which is different in the UK to in those other countries.
+So it is a question not just of how people purchase insurance but of the wider civil law principle of liability, which is different in the UK from those other countries.
 Changing our motor insurance system would almost certainly, therefore, involve complex legal changes and require detailed consultation.
 A change in the underlying legislation would mean that all insurers would need to redesign the systems they used to offer quotes, which, as the hon.
 Member for Reading East hinted, would be a complex and lengthy exercise and could have significant cost implications for both the industry and, in due course, consumers.
 Given the alternative solutions available, such as adding a named driver or adding “drive other car” options to motor insurance policies, such significant reforms would be disproportionate.

 The price of insurance currently depends on a range of factors, including many that are driver-specific: driving history, including previous claims and unspent drink-driving convictions; the use made of the vehicle, for example, whether for commuting or business; and years of driving experience.
 If insurers were required to cover the vehicle and were not able to take such factors into account in their pricing, the cost of insurance would likely rise for those with a good driving record and a history of safe driving and they would end up bearing, on a net basis, the additional costs of drivers who were not as careful or safe.
 The evidence for that is that insurers already tend to charge much higher premiums for any-driver insurance policies, under which less good drivers can join a named driver.
 Named-driver policies allow friends or relatives who share a car to be included on a single policy and provide the insurance provider with the necessary information to assess the potential risk of each individual.